sukadateam/Database/README.md

+Notes for future use:
+1) Column_row will be the only format for future use.
+Fuctions are being rewritten to be more efficient and type specific.

 Known Issues:
 1) - User encryption is really sketchy.
 Barely works.
 Reccomended to use without encryption for now until encryption is fully worked out.